dpcook/scrna_seq_workshop_2018/notebooks/01_data_processing.md

 ```

 # Identifying genes with variable expression across cells

+With the large amount of data that we get in scRNA-Seq data, we can look
+for biological signal by scanning across all cells and looking for genes
+that display a higher amount of variation than you would expect to be
+attributable to
+noise

 ``` r
 pbmc <- FindVariableGenes(object = pbmc, mean.function = ExpMean, dispersion.function = LogVMR,